Voters of Tomorrow: 2024 election efforts

 During the 2024 presidential election, Voters of Tomorrow reportedly made more than 26 million direct voter contacts and focused organizing on college campuses in swing states.
 The group endorsed Kamala Harris in the race.

 In addition to its direct organizing, Voters of Tomorrow launched a texting campaign to combat misinformation in Wisconsin and a social media campaign against Jill Stein, the Green Party nominee.
 Voters of Tomorrow also collected signatures from members of the U.S. House of Representatives on its "Youth Vote Champions Pledge," which encourages candidates to engage with young voters early in the cycle.

 During the 2024 Republican Party presidential primaries, Voters of Tomorrow initiated a trolling campaign to dissuade young voters from supporting candidates Donald Trump and Nikki Haley.
 The group purchased domain names associated with the two politicians that now redirect to websites containing the candidates' views on issues like the environment, gun control, abortion rights and LGBTQ+ rights.
 Voters of Tomorrow then reportedly placed digital advertisements in an attempt to increase traffic to the website among Instagram and Snapchat users in various battleground states.

 Lobbying efforts and confrontation with Rep. Marjorie Taylor Greene

 In 2022, Voters of Tomorrow published its "Gen Z Agenda," a legislative platform based on polling of college students nationwide.
 The platform contains policies including raising the minimum wage, abolishing the filibuster in Congress, protecting abortion rights, preventing gun violence, and combating climate change.
-Voters of Tomorrow claims it lobbied The White House and over 100 Congressional offices on its "Gen Z Agenda" in 2022 and boasted its progress in certain areas.
+Voters of Tomorrow claims it lobbied The White House and over 100 Congressional offices on its "Gen Z Agenda" in 2022 and boasted about its progress in certain areas.

 While attending meetings at the U.S. Capitol in September 2022, members of Voters of Tomorrow confronted U.S. Representative Marjorie Taylor Greene regarding gun control.
-In a video posted on Greene’s Twitter account, Greene appears to kick a member of Voters of Tomorrow.
-Greene's office disputed Voters of Tomorrow’s account of the incident.
+In a video posted on Greene's Twitter account, Greene appears to kick a member of Voters of Tomorrow.
+Greene's office disputed Voters of Tomorrow's account of the incident.